gavinmoore2121/EasyMap/README.md

-# EasyPin
+# EasyMap

 ## Project Description
-EasyPin is a web application designed to let anyone quickly and easily add and save custom markers onto a map for future reference.
-EasyPin uses the Google Maps API to let users place, name, and add descriptions to their markers, which can then be saved to a cloud database to look up later.
-EasyPin is perfect for remembering small locations, such as diners, hiking trails, fishing spots, or landmarks that aren't well-known enough to be included in Google Maps.
+EasyMap is a web application designed to let anyone quickly and easily add and save custom markers onto a map for future reference.
+EasyMap uses the Google Maps API to let users place, name, and add descriptions to their markers, which can then be saved to a cloud database to look up later.
+EasyMap is perfect for remembering small locations, such as diners, hiking trails, fishing spots, or landmarks that aren't well-known enough to be included in Google Maps.

 ## Technologies Used
  * Java v8